 See how much you can save by going solar with Palmetto

 Most manufacturers offer a standard solar warranty on their products, but the coverage provided in these contracts can vary.
-By understanding the standard features of a solar panel warranty, and the period of coverage, you can better determine the right solar power warranty for your needs.
+By understanding the features and details of a solar panel warranty, and the period of coverage, you can determine the right solar power warranty for your needs.

-Before committing to a manufacturer, you should read all of the fine print and review these details:
+Before committing to a manufacturer and system, you should read all of the fine print, including these details.

 - Solar panel performance warranty: Usually 25 years